NTI-Gymnasieingenjor/Cafeteria-skylt/README.md

 #### Basics of booting up RaspberryPi.
 The Pi's power cable uses a USB-C port so make sure it is connected to the electrical grid you are using.
-The Pi's micro-HDMI port can also be connected to a screen as to make sure the Pi's boot-up script works properly.
+The Pi's micro-HDMI port can also be connected to a screen to make sure the Pi's boot-up script works properly.

 #### Basics of interface
-To access the interface in the RaspberryPi OS, press your '⊞ Win' or homekey button.
+To access the interface in the RaspberryPi OS, press your '⊞ Win' or home key button.
 From here you can select three relevant categories (all listed below) of the Pi when making changes.
 | Preferences | Accessories | Logout |